cmtchssn/Intro-to-Comp-Music/Lab-Assignments/Lab-Assignment-1.md

 ---

 #### Instructions
-1. Download [DrumLoop1.wav](https://drive.google.com/open?id=0BwX0PfI3Xxr6SFJZeG9Jd2h0aHc), [DrumLoop2.wav](https://drive.google.com/open?id=0BwX0PfI3Xxr6NzRocTRVQXhZTlk), [PianoLoop1.wav](https://drive.google.com/open?id=0BwX0PfI3Xxr6bGY5UGZtTm1NaUU), and/or [PianoLoop2.wav](https://drive.google.com/open?id=0BwX0PfI3Xxr6ZWJUcjZwOFVEWEE) from Google Drive.
-You can download all files as one folder [here](https://drive.google.com/open?id=0BwX0PfI3Xxr6UTFDLWJJXzN6Sms).
-2. Open your DAW, create a new song/project with the title "YourFirstNameYourLastName-Lab1".
+1. Open your DAW, create a new song/project with the title "YourFirstNameYourLastName-Lab1".
 If prompted, use the following settings:
   * Sample Rate - 44.1kHz
   * Resolution - 16 bit
   * Tempo - 120 BPM
-3. Drag one or multiple loop(s) onto new separate tracks in the arrange window.
+2. Drag four or more loops onto new separate tracks in the arrange window.
+Try to pick loops that combine well together to make an interesting beat/song.
-4. Using only the basic editing/splicing techniques - copying, reversing, and speed/pitch manipulations - create 2 different variations of the original loops, each on their own tracks, each at least 2 bars/measures in length.
-You may end up using more than 2 tracks in your project as you move Events around and audition different parts and clips.
-Name the tracks of the variations "Variation 1" and "Variation 2" so that it is clear which ones are finished.
+3. Using only the basic editing/splicing techniques - copying, reversing, and speed/pitch manipulations - create three different variations of the original loops, each on their own tracks, each at least eight bars/measures in length.
+Name the tracks of the variations "Variation 1, 2, 3" so that it is clear which ones are finished.
+You should have at least 8 tracks in total, four originals and 4 variations.
-5. Ensure that all of your edits are snapped to [The Grid](DAW-instructions/the-grid.md).
+4. Ensure that all of your edits are snapped to [The Grid](DAW-instructions/the-grid.md).
 When grid snapping is on, by default, regions and edits will snap to rhythmic divisions as you drag in the arrange window.
 To temporarily disable this behavior – e.g. if you need to make a tighter edit on an individual audio region – hold the shift key while dragging.
 If you notice the opposite behavior - that snapping only occurs while holding shift – simply press the N key to re-enable **Snap to Grid**.
-6. When you are finished, submit your project using the procedure in the [Basic Submission Instructions](DAW-instructions/basic-submission-instructions.md#submitting-a-song) document.
+5. When you are finished, submit your project using the procedure in the [Basic Submission Instructions](DAW-instructions/basic-submission-instructions.md#submitting-a-song) document.
-7. As always, save a backup copy on your personal storage media.
+6. As always, save a backup copy on your personal storage media.